The physical and mental benefits of yoga and how to get started

 Keeping yoga safe

 If you have diabetes or other medical issues, consult with your healthcare team before starting a new exercise plan, including yoga.
 Muscle or skeletal issues might prevent you from twisting or bending, while eye conditions may mean no bending over at all.
-Some yoga forms are more restorative and gentle whereas others are more athletic and strengthening.
+Some yoga forms are more gentle and well-suited for beginners, whereas others are more athletic and strengthening.
 The beauty of yoga is that you can modify all poses and movements to make it your unique practice.
 And if you are a MyNetDiary tracker, remember to give yourself well-deserved credit by recording your exercise minutes.

 Related content